boting-devs/music/notes.md

 ### Alpha

 Does not use host network, all networking is contained inside docker.
-This means that the host needs to be exposed with `0.0.0.0` and accessed with `lavalink` as the compose link.
+This means that the host needs to be exposed with `0.0.0.0` and accessed with `<service-name>` as the compose link.

 ### Beta

 Uses host network for ratelimit IPv6 block connections so only needs host `127.0.0.1`/`localhost`, but also port `6968` to reduce port conflict.
 Uses a docker postgres container but on port `5433` to not clash with the main bot.

+`server` is on a different port to alpha and prod as to not conflict.

 ### Production